 You can also lose your TABC permit for:

 - Serving an inebriated patron

 - Failing to report a disturbance

+Citations are costly and make you lose your license, which can significantly compromise your business.
 Even if you sell alcoholic beverages in a store, you need to check IDs to ensure that you are not selling to a minor.
-Some people look older than their age after all.
-A face to face transaction before a sale may not be enough to help you determine how old a customer is.
-IDs are government issued and should have the person’s name, date of birth and picture.
-You can accept any form of identification that fulfills these requirements.
-Failure to do so can result in a Class A misdemeanor according to the law.
+A face-to-face transaction before a sale may not be enough to help you determine how old a customer is.

 Getting Training Online For Your TABC

-The course also teaches students how they can protect themselves from liabilities and how alcohol affects patrons.
+The course also teaches employees how to protect themselves from liabilities and how alcohol affects patrons.
 This information will prove invaluable when you open your first bar or grocery store where you intend to sell alcoholic beverages to the masses.